thehyve/cbioportal-staging/README.md

 ### Properties for 'compose' application profile

 - `cbioportal.compose.service`: name for cbioportal service in compose file
-- `cbioportal.compose.cbioportal.extensions`: list of docker compose extension files for the cbioportal container (command-separated list).
+- `cbioportal.compose.cbioportal.extensions`: list of docker compose extension files that should be used for the cbioportal container (command-separated list).
+Default is only _docker-compose.yml_.
+- `cbioportal.compose.context`: path inside staging app container where compose files (_docker-compose.yml_ and extension files) are located
+- `cbioportal.compose.cbioportal.studies_path`: path inside cbioportal container where transformed studies are located

 ### Properties for 'local' application profile